 “We think we’re coming in with something better than ever this year with Air Tennis,” says Lindsay Ulrey, director-premier events and experiences at American Express.
 “The approach is bringing a piece of technology that’s never been presented before to consumers in this way.”

-General attendees can also participate in the American Express Ace Toss photo experience, which takes place on a miniaturized faux tennis court. iPhoto technology captures fans delivering their best “Ace Toss” by digitally compositing and animating a tennis ball, which creates a perfect toss and ace serve for every participant.
+General attendees can also participate in the American Express Ace Toss photo engagement created in partnership with The Bosco, which takes place on a miniaturized faux tennis court.
+The experience captures fans delivering their best “Ace Toss” by digitally compositing and animating a tennis ball, which creates a perfect toss and ace serve for every participant.
 A commemorative GIF is then distributed for sharing across social media.

 And for those having difficulties navigating their way around the tournament, American Express is on hand once again with sponsored Guest Information booths located throughout the grounds of the USTA Billie Jean King National Tennis Center.
 New this year, the brand has also incorporated large touchscreen maps into each booth to make navigation that much easier.